RichardBradley/liquibase.github.com/documentation/changes/create_view.md

 ## SQL Generated From Above Sample (MySQL)

 {% highlight sql %}
-CREATE OR REPLACE VIEW cat.A String AS select id, name from person where id > 10;
+CREATE OR REPLACE VIEW cat.v_person AS select id, name from person where id > 10;